mmistakes/minimal-mistakes/_posts/2020-11-27-scala-3-dependend-types.md

 This was example one.

 Example 2: libraries operating on similar principles.
-For example, quite a few pieces of the Scala standard collection library used to operate in this way.
+For example, quite a few pieces of the Scala standard library work in this way (or at least used this technique at least once).
 [Akka Streams](https://doc.akka.io/docs/akka/current/stream/index.html) uses path-dependent types to automatically determine the appropriate stream type when you plug components together: for example, you might see things like `Flow[Int, Int, NotUsed]#Repr` in the type inferrer.

-Example 3: [type lambdas](/scala-3-type-lambdas/) used to rely exclusively on path-dependent types, and they looked pretty hideous (e.g. `{ type T[A] = List[A] }#T` ).
-Thank heavens we now have a proper syntactic construct in Scala 3 for this.
+Example 3: [type lambdas](/scala-3-type-lambdas/) used to rely exclusively on path-dependent types in Scala 2, and they looked pretty hideous (e.g. `{ type T[A] = List[A] }#T` ) because it was essentially the only way to do it.
+Thank heavens we now have a proper syntactic construct in Scala 3 for type lambdas.

+Example 4: you might even go bananas and write a full-blown [type-level sorter](/type-level-programming-part-1/) by abusing abstract types and instance-dependent types along with implicits (or givens in Scala 3).

 ## 4. Methods with Dependent Types